Jessica Meyers, a physician assistant with Sharp Rees-Stealy

 For More Information

-To schedule a dermatology appointment, a referral is needed from your primary care doctor.
+To schedule a dermatology appointment, a referral is needed from your primary care doctor if you have an HMO plan.
 For help choosing a Sharp Rees-Stealy doctor who is right for you, call 1-800-82-SHARP (1-800-827-4277), Monday through Friday, 8 am to 6 pm, or search for a San Diego dermatologist.

 About the Expert

-Jessica Meyers is a certified physician assistant with the dermatology department at Sharp Rees-Stealy Scripps Ranch.
+Jessica Meyers is a certified physician assistant with the dermatology department at Sharp Rees-Stealy at Scripps Ranch.